 Will I get seasick?

 The lakes were calm on the day of my tour.
 However, on a windy day, I can see how rocking would occur.
-So, you may want to bring some Dramamine, if you’re prone to motion sickness.
+So, bring motion sickness medicine if you’re prone to getting ill in such situations.

 Are You Ready to Embark on the Cruce Andino?